KopiasCsaba/ccp_audio_system_manual/for_technicians/service.md

 # Prepare for the service

 * Follow the [setting up the system](setup.md) guide.
+* Turn on the "Sockets, Screens, Projector" switch.
+* Turn on the PC  before 09:50, as automations will start soon after that.
+  * **Log in to the PC.**
 * You don't need to go through the rehearsal guide again.
 Definitely don't reset the stage mixers.
 * Turn off the stage.
-* Mute the pulpit.
-* Mute the headset.

 ## Align the pulpit microphone